junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 *There is something in his apartment.* Dean is sure.

 They tell him there is nothing wrong with his apartment, the maintenance guys, after checking the lamp, the electricity, the pipe, and the AC.
-They tell him everything working perfectly, temperature warm and cozy, lights bright and constant.
+They tell him everything is working perfectly, the temperature warm and cozy, the lights bright and stable.
 They wish him a good night and leave.

 Dean has to gather up enough courage to go back into this place that is his new home for merely two days and he is already thinking about moving out.

 *Jo would never stop taunting him with that.* Dean grimaces, slumping down on the swiveling chair, spinning absent-mindedly.

-They tell him the mirror is clean, but it might be a previous prank from past tenants, maybe some kid drew the letters on it for Halloween, leaving small trace of skin oil or something behind that they couldn't detect.
+They tell him the mirror is clean, but it might be a previous prank from past tenants, maybe some kid drew the letters on it for Halloween, leaving a small trace of skin oil or something behind that they couldn't detect.
 They try heating up and steaming again, but no words show up this time.
 "Probably nothing," they say before leaving.

 But "probably" is not the same as "exactly" or "absolutely", is it?

 Dean still cannot sleep.
-And after the words on mirror, it's getting worse.
-He always has to leave a wall lamp on in the nights now.
+And after the words on the mirror, it's getting worse.
+He always has to leave a wall lamp on at night now.
 And he has to use some melatonin to help.

 He stares at his own image in the mirror, seeing the bag under the eyes growing larger and deeper and darker.
 He asks, "What the hell is going on?"
-The reflection stares back at him, exhausted, no answer for him.
+The reflection stares back at him, exhausted, having no answer for him.

 The water tap turns on by itself in front of him, steam covering the mirror from bottom up.
 The letters start writing themselves, one stroke at a time, by some floating invisible hands: D - E - A --